25–100 Bed Hospital Registration Process in Nepal: Requirements, Cost & MoHP Approval Guide (2026)

 Legal Framework for 25-100 Bed Hospital Establishment

-The legal foundation for establishing a hospital in Nepal is rooted in several key pieces of legislation:
+The legal foundation for establishing a hospital in Nepal covering 25 – 100 bed hospital requirements in Nepal is rooted in several key pieces of legislation:

 Legal Considerations

-• The Hospital Operation and Management Guidelines provide specific criteria for different categories of hospitals based on bed capacity and services offered.
+• Hospital Operation Management Guidelines (HOMG) 29, The standards are specific requirements for different types of hospitals in terms of bed capacity and level of care..

 Documents Required for Hospital Registration Process in Nepal